jzombie/rust-line-ending/README.md

 );
 ```

-### Convert to Type
+### Apply

-Convert a string from any line ending type to a specified one.
+Converts a string from any line ending type to a specified one.

 ```rust
 use line_ending::LineEnding;